deansher/slack-message-pipe/README.md

 pip install slack-message-pipe
 ```

+This package is compatible with Python 3.10 and 3.11.
+We use Flit for package management and distribution.

 You can then run the tool with the command `slack-message-pipe` as explained in detail under [Usage](#usage).

 ## Token